ted-rcnet/Inav-Dev/docs/Rx.md

 Graupner receiver GR-12SH+ HoTT http://www.graupner.de/en/products/870ade17-ace8-427f-943b-657040579906/33565/product.aspx

-### SUMH

-8 channels via serial currently supported.

-SUMH is a legacy Graupner protocol.
-Graupner have issued a firmware updates for many recivers that lets them use SUMD instead.

 ### IBUS

 10 channels via serial currently supported.

 IBUS is the FlySky digital serial protocol and is available with the FS-IA6B, FS-X6B and FS-IA10 receivers.
 The Turnigy TGY-IA6B and TGY-IA10 are the same devices with a different label, therefore they also work.

 IBUS can provide up to 120Hz refresh rate, more than double compared to standard 50Hz of PPM.